|Flags of Neighboring Countries|

 - The flag must be well lit at all times, either by sunlight or artificial light sources.

-- When displayed in a group of flags, the American flag must be at the center and at the highest point.
+- When displayed in a group of flags, the USA flag must be at the center and at the highest point.

 - If the USA flag is being displayed with another flag, with the two flags having crossed staffs, the USA flag must be on the right and have its staff in the front.

 - If the flag is to be suspended overhead, the canton must be to the top towards the left of the observer, with the folds falling freely.